Lilly Ledbetter Equal Pay Act – Where Are We Now?

 A ray of hope was offered at President Obama’s State of the Union address on January 28th, 2014.
 He received a standing ovations when he commented on women’s diminished wages, “That is wrong, and in 2014, it’s an embarrassment.
 A woman deserves equal pay for equal work.”
 According to Deboorah J. Vagins, “In his State of the Union, the President said he would use his executive authority to expand opportunity for more American families.”
 He pledged “to crack down on violations of equal pay laws.”
 In accordance with this pledge the Administration created the “National Equal Pay Enforcement Task Force“, bringing together the Equal Employment Opportunity Commission (“EEOC”), the Department of Justice (“DOJ”), the Department of Labor (“DOL”), and the Office of Personnel Management (“OPM”).”

 Equal pay for women may have a way to go but President Obama’s showing support for it is certainly encouraging.
-If you think you may be facing wage discrimination due to your gender, age or other factor, it’s time to contact Scott • Wagner and Associates.
+If you think you may be facing wage discrimination due to your gender, age or other factor, it’s time to contact Scott Law Team.
 Our extensive knowledge in the area of wage discrimination can help you bring the situation to a positive resolution.